mespino4/Angular-Weather-App/README.md

 ## Search City

-There is a search box on top to search for a city and the app will return the temperature
+There is a search box on top to search for a city and the app will return the temperature.